top of page

-Short cuts (click on name): Clondalkin - Lucan/Adamstown - Newcastle - Rathcoole - Saggart/Citywest
+Short cuts to rezoning areas (click on name): Clondalkin - Lucan/Adamstown - Newcastle - Rathcoole - Saggart/Citywest

 The Government has asked South Dublin County Council to rezone a massive amount of land for rezoning outside of the normal development plan process.
 Some of this is in land that the Planning Regulator would not let be rezoned four years ago as there was already a sufficient amount of land for housing until 2040 at least.